How International Schools Stream $2,500 Tournaments Live

 "We would have these tournaments and some schools would participate would be way too small to ever put on their own events," Alex recalls.
 "And then some of the bigger schools were way too competitive for us to actually ever be able to compete with."

-In 2021, Alex and three other similar-sized international schools (in Seoul, Tokyo, Osaka, and Ulaanbaatar) broke away to form their own conference.
-When forming the new conference, all four schools agreed: there would be quality live-streaming.
+In 2021, Alex and three other similarly-sized international schools — in Seoul, Tokyo, Osaka, and Ulaanbaatar — broke away to form their own conference.
+From the start, all four schools agreed: there would be quality live-streaming.

 "There was an agreement amongst all the four schools that there would be a quality live-streaming component to this so that parents could follow along, so that coaches who could not attend could see how their kids performed, and that the teams themselves could watch it and get a valuable artifact out of participating in the event."